turangarusso/esx_jail-master-NEW/README.md

 Copy the folder in the resource file of your server

-You can change in the client the norification and also the police job name
+You can change in the client the notification and also the police job name

 ```lua
 RegisterCommand("prigione",function(_src, arg1)